wsdjeg/nvim-plug/README.md

   -- max number of processes used for nvim-plug job max_processes = 5,
   base_url = 'https://github.com',
-  -- default ui is `default`, use `notify` for floating window notify ui = 'default',
+  -- default ui is `default`,
+  -- to use `notify` for floating window notify
+  -- you need to install wsdjeg/notify.nvim
+  ui = 'default',
   -- default is nil
   http_proxy = 'http://127.0.0.1:7890',